Kansas CLE Requirements

 No. There are no special CLE requirements for new attorneys in Kansas.
 Newly admitted attorneys are exempt from Kansas CLE reporting requirements for the duration of the reporting period in which they are admitted to the bar.
 July 1 following your admission date is the start of your first reporting period.

-Can I carry over credits I completed during my first year of practice?
+Can I carry over credits I completed during my first year of practice in Kansas?

 Yes.
 If you earn CLE credits before your first required CLE reporting period, you may carry over up to 10.00 credits to your first compliance period.

 The reporting period for all Kansas attorneys ends June 30.
-However, you are exempt for the reporting period you are in when you’re admitted to the Kansas State Bar.
-So, the first reporting period that you are required to report CLE credits is June 30 of the first reporting period after you are admitted.
+However, when you are admitted to the Kansas State Bar, you are exempt from the reporting period you are currently in.
+The first deadline that you are required to complete CLE credits is June 30 of the first reporting period after you are admitted.

 Are there any special credit requirements for new attorneys in Kansas?